aleksk31/practicalEpigenomics/README.md

 head regulatory.elements.starts.stomach.tsv
 cat regulatory.elements.starts.sigmoid_colon.tsv | wc -l
 ```
+There are 987 candidates for stomach and 1521 for sigmoid colon.

-**Task 4: Focus on protein-coding genes located on chromosome 1.
-From the BED file of gene body coordinates that you generated here, prepare a tab-separated file called gene.starts.tsv which will store the name of the gene in the first column, and the start coordinate of the gene on the second column (REMEMBER: for genes located on the minus strand, the start coordinate will be at the 3').**
+*Task 4: Focus on protein-coding genes located on chromosome 1.
+From the BED file of gene body coordinates that you generated here, prepare a tab-separated file called gene.starts.tsv which will store the name of the gene in the first column, and the start coordinate of the gene on the second column (REMEMBER: for genes located on the minus strand, the start coordinate will be at the 3').*

 Copy the file to the current directory.
 ```
 cp ../ChIP-seq/annotation/gencode.v24.protein.coding.gene.body.bed annotation/
 ```

-We get the file.
+Parse the file with awk.
 ```
 cat annotation/gencode.v24.protein.coding.gene.body.bed | awk 'BEGIN{FS=OFS="\t"}{if ($6=="+"){start=$2} else {start=$3}; print $4, start}' > gene.starts.tsv
 ```
+There are 2047 genes.

 **Task 5: Download or copy this python script inside the epigenomics_uvic/bin folder.
 This script takes as input two distinct arguments: 1) --input corresponds to the file gene.starts.tsv (i.e. the file you generated in Task #4); 2) --start corresponds to the 5' coordinate of a regulatory element.
 Complete the python script so that for a given coordinate --start the script returns the closest gene, the start of the gene and the distance of the regulatory element.**